-Despite that, tools HT-66, HT-68, HT-95, HT-102, HT-208 and HT-213 are respectable for crimping clone contacts, and if you have already invested in one, you made a good choice.
+Despite that, tools HT-66, HT-68, HT-95, HT-102, HT-208 and HT-213 are respectable for crimping clone contacts, and if you have already invested in one, you made a good choice, so long as you don’t break it.
 The others I have mentioned require genuine contacts and are of no use here.

 For tools HT-66, HT-68, HT-95 and HT-102 – the locator needs to slide back a little further.
 This can be achieved by either removing the rubber O-Rings pictured, or loosening the hex grub screws retaining the locator pins.
 Failing to do so will potentially crush the mating end of the contact.

 If you are making this modification, tape the O-Rings to the inside of the handle, as you, or whoever owns it next may want to revert it back to its original configuration.